What is the Degree of Financial Leverage?

 What is Financial Leverage?

-Highly leveraged companies may face significant financial problems during a recession because their operating income will rapidly decline and thus, their overall profitability.
-Note that the taxes do not affect the degree of financial leverage.
+Highly leveraged companies may face significant financial problems during a recession because their operating income will rapidly decline and, thus, so will their overall profitability.
+Note that taxes do not affect the degree of financial leverage.

-The high degree of financial leverage indicates that even a small change in the company’s leverage may result in a significant fluctuation in the company’s profitability.
+A high degree of financial leverage indicates that even a small change in the company’s leverage may result in a significant fluctuation in the company’s profitability.
+Also, a high degree of leverage may translate to a more volatile stock price because of the higher volatility of the company’s earnings.
+Increased stock price volatility means the company is forced to record a higher expense for outstanding stock options, which represents a higher cost of debt.
 Therefore, companies with extremely volatile operating incomes should not take on substantial leverage because there is a high probability of financial distress for the business.

 Formula for Degree of Financial Leverage